redwoodjs/redwoodjs-com-archive/docs/services.md

 Either of these errors will be caught and re-thrown as a `ServiceValidationError` with your text as the `message` of the error (although technically you should always throw errors with `new Error()` like in the second example).

 You could just write your own function and throw whatever you like, without using `validateWith()`.
 But, when accessing your Service function through GraphQL, that error would be swallowed and the user would simply see "Something went wrong" for security reasons: error messages could reveal source code or other sensative information so most are hidden.
 Errors thrown by Service Validations are considered "safe" and allowed to be shown to the client.
-By wrapping your function in `validateWith()` you get your error message wrapped in a `ServiceValidationError` and bubbled up through GraphQL to the client automatically.

 ### validateUniqueness()